Moribund the Burgermeister: Critical reception

 Prior to the song's release on Gabriel's 1977 self-titled album, Allan Jones of Melody Maker praised Gabriel's "bitter humour and clever writing" on "Moribund the Burgermeister".
 He also described the song as a "disconcerting little affair, which projects a series of Bosch-like images of suffering and horror with an electroshock vocal arrangement."
 Writing for New Musical Express, Patrick Humphries singled out "Moribund the Burgermeister" as the best song on the album.
-He placed particular attention on Gabriel's "extraordinary" vocal delivery and the synthesised percussion, which he called "beautiful".
+He placed attention on Gabriel's "extraordinary" vocal delivery and the synthesised percussion, which he called "beautiful", and also found that the song struck "a happy balance between grandeur and orthodoxy."

 In his review for Rolling Stone Stephen Demorest noted the song's "playful synthesizer doodles, trollish vocals and orchestral outbursts."
 Writing for the Winnipeg Free Press, Andy Mellen said that "Moribund the Burgermeister" was "the closest he comes to his former band".
 He described it as "one of [Gabriel's] patented story-songs filled with unique characterisations and offbeat lyrics."
 Janet Macoska wrote in the Trouser Press that the song showcased "Gabriel's eclectic sense of theatrics" and said that his vocals sounded "straight out of The Twilight Zone."

 Retrospective reviewers have discussed "Moribund the Burgermeister" in the context of Gabriel's work with Genesis.
 Daryl Easlea, a Peter Gabriel biographer, described "Moribund the Burgermeister" as the "most Genesis-esque" song on his first album.
 He compared sections of the song to "The Grand Parade of Lifeless Packaging" from The Lamb Lies Down on Broadway.
 Steve Hackett, who was a member of Genesis with Gabriel, said that "Moribund the Burgermeister" reminded him of their song "Get 'Em Out by Friday".
 Stephen Thomas Erlewine of AllMusic believed that "Moribund the Burgermeister" possessed a "bizarre" arrangement and unique production choices that marked a shift from the instrumental passages found on some of Gabriel's work with Genesis.
 Writing for Classic Rock, Mark Beaumont characterised the song as "an operatic vision of a medieval plague" that appealed to "prog heel-draggers".
 Jim DeRogatis of the Chicago Sun-Times identified the song as a bridge between his work with Genesis and the more "stripped-down but still dramatic approach" found on the rest of his first solo album.